Psychotherapy

 Do I have to tell my parents I am seeing a therapist?

 In colorado the age consent for a minor is 15, meaning I can see clients 15 or older without parental involvement.
 It is wonderful to have parents involved but only if it is what is best for the individual.
 For anyone younger than 15, a parent or legal guardian must consent to treatment.
-Parent child relationships are always a part of the therapeutic process and all boundaries will be discussed so children’s privacy is respected while parents can still be involved and a part of the process.
+Parent child relationships are always a part of the therapeutic process and all boundaries will be discussed so children’s privacy is respected at all times.

 Cost and Do you take insurance?

 Sessions are usually 150$/hr.
 I do take insurance for Individual sessions.
-UCH, Aetna, BCBS etc. You can call your insurance company to inquire about your mental health benefits and coverage.
+Such as UCH, Aetna.
+You can call your insurance company to inquire about your mental health benefits and coverage.
 If you have out-of-network coverage, I can send you a monthly billing statement for you to submit and receive reimbursement for services.
 I do not take insurance for KAP or Couples sessions.

 How will I know if you are the right therapist for me?